 Nagoya's shopping areas satisfy everyone's needs — quirky vintage shops for those looking for a one-of-a-kind find, shops filled with anime goods for those interested in otaku culture, and new state of the art shopping centers to satisfy those looking for the newest trends and luxury goods.

 Sakae shopping area

 If you're looking for trendy shops catering to the young and hip, look no further than Sakae , Nagoya's main shopping and entertainment district located in the area from Sakae Station to Yabacho Station.
-Here you'll find such department stores as Mitsukoshi and Lashic, popular with locals for their unique fashion and interior design goods.
+You'll find such department stores as Mitsukoshi and Lashic, popular with locals for their fashion and interior design goods.

 The Hisaya Odori Street area in Sakae has many shopping options, like Joseph the Store, one of Japan's only outposts of the chic London-based clothing label.
 Village Vanguard is a unique shop selling books, records and quirky tchotchkes.
 This area is also known for its hip cafes, perfect for an afternoon of people watching.